brocaar/chirpstack-docs/content/guides/troubleshooting/gateway.md

 {{< /highlight >}}

-When you do not see any data appear when your device sends data, then make sure the LoRa Gateway Bridge is authorized to publish to the MQTT topic **and** the `mosquitto_sub` client is authorized to subscribe to the given MQTT topic.
+When you do not see any data appear when your device sends data, then make sure the ChirpStack Gateway Bridge is authorized to publish to the MQTT topic **and** the `mosquitto_sub` client is authorized to subscribe to the given MQTT topic.
 This issue usually happens when you have configured your MQTT broker so that clients need to authenticate when connecting.